BustedTees/teepublic-react/README.md

 This is a wrapper around flex box with row layout

 ## `<Store />`
-This renders a complete store page very similar to your TeePubic store.
+This renders a complete store page very similar to your TeePublic store.
 #### `<Store />` propTypes
 ```
 Store.propTypes = {